 We have been coming to Scandinavia for years, but we have never seen so many campers, overland trucks and cars with roof tents as in the summer of 2023.
 It was extremely busy and even in the far north there were many tourists.
-We fully understand everyone’s choice, Scandinavia is full of beautiful places and is the perfect destination for those looking for peace, nature, endless hiking, making campfires and beautiful places to camp.
+We fully understand that, because Scandinavia is full of beautiful places and is the perfect destination for those looking for peace, nature, endless hiking, making campfires and beautiful spots to camp.
 But with so many new tourists there is also more irritation, mainly due to driving and bad camping behavior.
-From off-road driving, emptying the toilet in nature and leaving waste behind, to illegal parking and camping in places where this is not allowed at all.
-With a bit of bad luck, some of these illegal adventures are also shared among the many followers on social media, inspiring others to do the same.
+From off-road driving, emptying the toilet in nature and leaving waste behind, to illegal parking and camping in places where this is not allowed.
+With a bit of bad luck, some of these illegal adventures are also shared among the many followers on social media, inspiring others to do the same illegal shit.

 Understandably, some locals are really starting to get fed up with it.
-A shame, because the Scandinavians are very friendly, open to new tourists and see it as a part of their culture everyone can enjoy nature in a free way.
+It’s a shame, because the Scandinavians are very friendly, open to new tourists and see the allemansrätten as a part of their culture where everyone can enjoy nature.
 But things can’t go well this way for long.
-That is why you are increasingly seeing prohibition signs and there is even a rumour of introducing some kind of vignette or even banning free camping for motorized vehicles at all.
-This would of course be a great shame, but the good news is that it doesn’t have to come to that if we take responsibility.
-This means that if we use our common sense, take each other into account and comply with local laws and regulations we can all enjoy our trips through Scandinavia without breaking any laws, bothering local residents or destroying nature.
+That is why you are increasingly seeing prohibition signs and there is even a rumour of introducing some kind of vignette or banning free camping for motorized vehicles at all.
+This would of course be a great shame, but the good news is that it doesn’t have to come to that if we all take our responsibility.
+This means that if we use our common sense, take each other into account and comply with local laws and regulations.
+In this way we can all enjoy our trips through Scandinavia without breaking any laws, irritate local residents or destroying nature.

-That is why in this blog we share everything about the rules regarding wild camping with a camper in Sweden and Norway.
-So we all can continue to enjoy the freedom that Scandinavia has to offer in the future.
+That is why we want to share everything about the rules rules regarding wild camping with a motorized vehicle in Norway, Sweden & Finland.
+So that we are able to enjoy the freedom of Scandinavia in the future as well.

-What is wild camping and the everyman’s right (Right of Public Access)?
+What is wild camping and the everyman’s right?

-With the camper off-road in Sweden and Norway
+With the camper off-road in Norway, Sweden & Finland

-The reason why it is not allowed to go wildcamping in Sweden and Norway with a camper, overland truck or car with a roof tent is mainly due to the ban on off-road driving.
+The reason why it is not allowed to go wildcamping in Norway, Sweden and Finland with a camper, overland truck or car with a roof tent is mainly due to the ban on off-road driving.
 To protect nature, it is not permitted to leave the main roads with a motorized vehicle.
 Not everyone is familiar with this rule, but it also causes some confusion.
-Because for some beautiful campspots you really have to leave the asphalt and enter nature via that one forest road.
-The good news is that it is allowed to spend the night there.
-Provided of course it is not private property, there is no prohibition sign and the site is accessible via a direct connection to that road.
-Off-road actually means off-road.
+Because for some beautiful camp spots you really have to leave the asphalt and enter nature via that one forest road.
+The good news is that there is a good change that it’s allowed to spend the night there.
+Provided it’s a utmark area (land that is not used, cultivated or has an active purpose), there is no prohibition sign and the place is accessible via a direct connection to that road.
+Because with off-road they literal mean off-road.
 This means that you may only take your vehicle to places where there is a clear (motor) road.
-This could also be a gravel road or sandy forest path, as long as it is clearly a road for motorized vehicles.
-What is absolutely not allowed is for example a river crossings and driving over moss, rocks or other nature.
+This could also be a gravel road or sandy forest path, as long as it is clearly a road for motorized vehicles (with street name or signage) and the road is indicated on Google Maps.
+This will help you avoid ending up on private roads or logging roads.
+What is absolutely not allowed are things such as river crossings and driving over moss, rocks or other nature.
 You are destroying nature with this!
-So remember: you don’t see a clear path?
+So remember: don’t you see a clear road and street or signage signs?
 Then you are simply not allowed to drive there.
 And that’s totally fine too.
-Sweden and Norway are full of beautiful camping spots that you are welcome to visit!
+Norway, Sweden and Finland are full of beautiful camping spots that you are welcome to visit!

 Overlanders, 4×4 vehicles and some adventurous campers in particular tend to go off the beaten track and like to share their off-road adventures on social media.
 Be aware that this behavior is prohibited!
 So don’t do it because someone else does it too.
 Set a good example and speak to others if they do not follow the rules.
 It is this small group that may ruin it for the rest and as a result of which free camping may be banned in the future.